 Your next stop needs to be YouTube.
 Search for “Dorm Tour” + your child’s dorm.
 That’s where you’ll get the real scoop on what’s needed and what isn’t allowed at your college dorm.
 Plus, you’ll pick up good tips like dealing with noise, whether the dorms run hot or cold, and each dorm’s reputation.

 With that in mind, here are some things to look for as you do your online research.
 Once you’ve answered these questions, you’ll be ready to start your college shopping list!

-College Dorm Questions You Need to Answer Before Shopping for College
+Questions You Need to Answer Before Dorm Room Shopping

 1. What are the dimensions of the dorm room?

 You’ll need to know that to ensure there’s enough room for any extra furniture you might purchase.